 This page describes how Virtual Private Cloud (VPC) networks can access VLAN attachments for Dedicated Interconnect or Partner Interconnect that are located in a different VPC network.
-This functionality is supported by Shared VPC or VPC Network Peering.
+Both Shared VPC and VPC Network Peering support this functionality.

-You can use Shared VPC to share your VLAN attachment in a project with other VPC networks.
-Choosing Shared VPC is preferable if you need to create many projects and would like to prevent individual project owners from managing their connectivity back to your on-premises network.
+To share your VLAN attachment in a project with other VPC networks, you can use Shared VPC.
+Using Shared VPC is preferable if you need to create many projects and would like to prevent individual project owners from managing their connectivity back to your on-premises network.

-In this scenario, the host project contains a common Shared VPC network usable by VMs in service projects.
-Because VMs in the service projects use this network, Service Project Admins don't need to create other VLAN attachments or Cloud Routers in the service projects.
+In this scenario, the host project contains a common Shared VPC network that VMs in service projects can use.
+Because VMs in service projects use this network, Service Project Admins don't need to create other VLAN attachments or Cloud Routers in the service projects.

 For information about VPC Network Peering, see the VPC Network Peering overview.